Luos-io/Documentation/tutorials/your-first-service/luos-service.md

 In the _Get started_ tutorial, we learned to perform the following essential actions:

-1. Set up the embedded environment to make a basic Luos-LED-blinking project
+1. Set up the embedded environment to make a basic Luos-LED-blinking project.
-2. Control of your microservices with high-level API and set up the Python environment
+2. Control of your microservices with high-level API and set up the Python environment.
-3. How to spread microservices across multiple boards on a network while keeping the exact same behavior with Luos Engine
+3. How to spread microservices across multiple boards on a network while keeping the exact same behavior with Luos Engine.

 Upon finishing the _Get started_, you can grab what a microservice represents into an embedded system.
-However, Luos still is black magic to you.
+However, Luos still remains black magic to you.

 Let us demystify it by helping you to make first service code!